 With poor nutrition your muscles lack the proteins to repair and heal the tiny tears caused by vigorous physical activity.
-The cells lack the carbohydrates needed to energize them, they lack the fats which carry vitamins throughout the body, they lack the vitamins to help fight against infection and carry oxygen, and they lack the iron to help that oxygen be carried and keep your muscles growing in a healthy way.
+The cells lack the carbohydrates needed to energize them and fats which carry vitamins throughout the body, they also lack the vitamins to help fight against infection and carry oxygen, and they lack the iron to help that oxygen be carried and keep your muscles growing in a healthy way.

-All of these nutritional deficiencies together cause your muscles to fatigue more which reduces their ability to stretch and causes tightness, which can then lead to inflammation.
+All of these nutritional deficiencies together cause your muscles to fatigue more frequently which reduces their ability to stretch and causes tightness, and can then lead to inflammation.

-Maintaining proper nutrition, and drinking a ton of water, is the cornerstone to keeping your muscles healthy.
+Maintaining proper nutrition, and drinking a lot of water, is the cornerstone to keeping your muscles healthy.
 Finding a nutritional tracker app on your phone can help you follow your nutritional needs.

 There are a few popular phone apps such as Cronometer, and MyFitnessPal which will allow you to type in the food you’ve eaten and see what nutrients you’re lacking.
 We suggest you check them out.